Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Thanx for the badges!

-You're right - I've never been able to play anything without mistakes, especially while recording.
+I probably still have a long battle with intonation, especially while recording.
 Gave myself 2 years to try to sound half-way decent and that's not until June.
 Guess I better get krack'n!

 @Mark - 🥰